odinuv/web/en/apv/slides/relational-database/slides.md

     - PASSPORT_NO,
     - FIRST_NAME + LAST_NAME + DATE_OF_BIRTH,
     - but not SSN + PASSPORT_NO!
-- One of the keys should be marked as **primary key**.
+- One of the keys should be marked as a **primary key**.
-- The selection of **primary key** is an **implementation detail**.
+- The selection of the **primary key** is an **implementation detail**.
-    - It should be smallest and quickest for machines.
+    - It should be the smallest and quickest for machines.
 </section>

 <section markdown='1'>
 ## Foreign Key
 - Represents **relationships** between **relations** (entities).
-- Foreign key is **referential integrity constraint**.
+- The foreign key is **referential integrity constraint**.
-- Attribute of one relation (R2) on which a Foreign Key is defined must have either:
+- An attribute of one relation (R2) on which a Foreign Key is defined must have either:
     - A value of an attribute of another relation (R1) (preferably key)
-    - Empty value (NULL)
+    - An empty value (NULL)
 - R1 -- master / parent relation
 - R2 -- detail / dependent relation
 </section>